Our Top Picks

-If you want a pool cleaner that will take your pool maintenance up to the next level, a completely automated cleaner is the way to go.
+There are various different types of pool cleaners on the market, but if you want a pool cleaner that will take your pool maintenance to the next level, a robotic cleaner is the best option.
 Robotic cleaners are a better alternative to pressure and suction cleaners for larger pools or more challenging locations.
-The Dolphin 99996403-PC cleaner is one of the most advanced cleaners that uses a smart design to float, climb, and roll all over your pool.
+We recommend the Dolphin 99996403-PC cleaner because it's one of the most advanced cleaners out there and it uses an advanced design to float, climb, and roll all over your pool.

 The Dolphin works by moving around the surface of the pool, scrubbing and vacuuming out any debris and particles in the water.
 For an average size pool, the robot will take just 2.5 hours to get the job done.
 The cleaner also includes a built-in filter for smaller things other cleaners may miss.
 Everything is completely automatic so you don’t have to worry about complicated settings or programming to set this option up.